Your Guide to Moving to Atlanta

 First, the good news: Atlanta has a public transportation system connecting the city, Fulton County, and DeKalb County by light rail and buses.
 Passengers take more than 420,000 trips with MARTA every week.

-If you want a fun way to get around town, there are 12,000 dockless vehicles, including electric scooters and bicycles, in the city.
+If you want a fun way to get around town, there are many dockless vehicles, including electric scooters and bicycles, in the city, although that number has been greatly reduced during the pandemic under new city guidelines.
 There are also plenty of rideshare services like Uber and Lyft, and ATL’s homegrown Autter, which is geared toward riders under 18 years old.
+However, Autter currently is on hold as the pandemic continues.

 But at the end of the day, Atlanta is an extremely car-centric city, with more than 83% of households owning at least one car.